-He is a unique talent in the current music world.
-Danish producer Anders Trentemøller, who took dancefloors all around the world by storm last year with funky mi- nimal techno-tracks like "Physical Fraction" and "Polar Shift", and subsequently was voted "Best Newcomer’“ in many dancemagazine readerpolls.
+Danish producer Anders Trentemøller took the dancefloors all around the world by storm in 2005 with funky minimal techno-tracks like "Physical Fraction" and "Polar Shift", and subsequently was voted "Best Newcomer" in many dancemagazine readerpolls.

-Now Trentemøller returns with his debutalbum on Po- ker Flat, "The Last Resort" - a beautifully crafted, asto- nishing masterpiece, that will leave you breathless.
+Subsequently, Trentemøller followed up with his debutalbum on Poker Flat, "The Last Resort" - a beautifully crafted, astonishing masterpiece, that will leave you breathless.
 The 13 instrumental tracks together form a wordless musical story, almost like the soundtrack of a movie.
-It manages to capture a whole range of emotions in subtle melodic miniatures, dreamy ambiences, dusty beats, deep dub-tracks and driving groove-excursi- ons.
-An ever-changing kaleidoscope of colours and moods, "The Last Resort“ without a doubt contains Trentemøller's best work to date.
+It manages to capture a whole range of emotions in subtle melodic miniatures, dreamy ambiences, dusty beats, deep dub-tracks and driving groove-excursions.
+An ever-changing kaleidoscope of colours and moods, "The Last Resort" undoubtedly contained Trentemøller's best work up to that point.

-But, as Trentemøller says now, he doesn’t see himself as someone who just produces dance-tech.
+But, as Trentemøller stated back then, he doesn’t see himself as someone who just produces dance-tech.
 "Because I have always made all kinds of music.
 In the studio, I never think about which genre it is or what target group it is for, I just make the music I feel like."

-A fantastic accomplishment from one of the greatest producers of this new century.
+A fantastic accomplishment from one of the greatest producers of that century.

 „Anders Trentemøller has imposed himself step by step; with each new track that was throwing away, the sound was unique, the composition pattern was unique, and today his album ‘The Last Resort’ sees the light of the day to one of the most prestigious dance music record labels around, Poker Flat.“ (Beatfactor)